williamDalston/schrodingers-cat-website/content/articles/qc-theory-003.md

 ### The Nature of Mind

-Consciousness would emerge from quantum gravity effects at the molecular level—connecting the smallest scales of physics to the most complex phenomena we know.
+Consciousness would emerge from quantum gravity effects at the molecular level connecting the smallest scales of physics to the most complex phenomena we know.

 ## The Bottom Line

 The Orch-OR theory proposes that consciousness emerges from quantum gravity effects in microtubules.
-It's elegant, ambitious, and controversial—among the most fascinating proposals in consciousness research.
+It's elegant, ambitious, and controversial among the most fascinating proposals in consciousness research.

 Roger Penrose is a Nobel laureate and one of the greatest living physicists.
 His work on quantum gravity, general relativity, and mathematical physics is widely respected.
 When someone of his caliber proposes that quantum processes in microtubules create consciousness, it deserves serious consideration.